Feast of the Presentation of the Lord, February 2, annually

 Then he says that this share in our suffering made our leader in salvation (Jesus) perfect.
 And the author implies something he'll develop later, that Jesus replaces the priests of old Judaism, just like he does the angels.
 Without using the word "priest" yet, but rather using the verb "consecrate" (the work specific to priests), he says "those consecrated" (that is, us) and the one consecrating (Jesus) have the same Father.
-So we're Jesus' brothers and all children of God.
+So we're Jesus' brothers and sisters, and all children of God.

 It's not the tight Aristotelian logic we like to see on our newspapers' editorial pages, but a different style of argumentation that made much sense its original audience.
 (And it's a style not completely out of date even today.
 I remember seeing this kind of argumentation in the books of the twentieth-century American Jewish novelist Chaim Potok, The Chosen and The Promise.
 They're about brilliant contemporary rabbinical students and their struggles with the ideas of the dominant culture.
 Recommended reading!)

 In any case, all this sets things up for the small paragraph forming our reading.